 - 2 Where to buy Sacred Geometry Jewelry

 - 3 Sacred Geometry

-These are most important shapes of geometric jewelry.
+These are most important shapes of jewels in geometric jewelry.

 The Flower of Life is composed of multiple, evenly spaced, overlapping circles, arranged to form a flower-like pattern in the shape of a hexagon, within two larger circles.
 The center of each circle is on the circumference of six surrounding circles of the same diameter.
 Among other myriad interpretations, it is a perfectly symmetrical visual representation of seeds and their flowers, and as such is an expression of the cycle of life.
 It contains within it all five of the Platonic Solids.